 Testing of the feeder relay is to confirm that as soon as its overcurrent element picks up it transmits a suitable GOOSE blocking message.
 The Omicron is connected to inject a secondary current into the relay above the element pickup threshold.
 The Omicron is set to subscribe to the ‘Start’ GOOSE message expected to be transmitted by the relay.
 Since the SCD file was directly imported from DIGSI, all the protocol details of the GOOSE message will automatically be checked during the testing for conformance with what the incomer relay is expecting.

-An Omicron test is created and executed to record the time taken from injection of current to receipt of the GOOSE message.
+An Omicron test is created and executed to record the time taken from the injection of current to receipt of the GOOSE message.
 Typically times expected will be the pickup time of the relay element plus just a few milliseconds.

 Testing Feeder Relay – confirming GOOSE message dispatch